Our Governing Body

 Chris believes that all children deserve the highest quality education in a safe and nurturing environment, and is delighted to be a member of Thorpe Primary School’s community.

-Nicola joined the governing body in September 2022.
+Nicola joined the governing body in September 2022 and was elected Chair in September 2023

 In her working life Nicola worked for over thirty years as a teacher of English in comprehensive schools in the region.
 She hopes that this experience will enable her to make a positive contribution to Thorpe Primary.